microsoft/vscode-docs/docs/languages/javascript.md

 To disable auto imports, set `"javascript.suggest.autoImports"` to `false`.

 > **Tip:** VS Code tries to infer the best import style to use.
-You can explicitly configure the preferred quote style and path style for imports added to your code your code with the `javascript.preferences.quoteStyle` and `javascript.preferences.quoteStyle` settings.
+You can explicitly configure the preferred quote style and path style for imports added to your code your code with the `javascript.preferences.quoteStyle` and `javascript.preferences.importModuleSpecifier` settings.

 ## Formatting

-The built-in JavaScript formatter providers basic code formatting with reasonable defaults.
+VS Code's built-in JavaScript formatter providers basic code formatting with reasonable defaults.

-Use the `javascript.format.*` [settings](/docs/getstarted/settings.md) to configure the built-in formatter, such as making braces appear on their own line.
+The `javascript.format.*` [settings](/docs/getstarted/settings.md) configure the built-in formatter.
 Or, if the built-in formatter is getting in the way, set `"javascript.format.enable"` to `false` to disable it.

-For more specialized code formatting styles, try installing one of the formatting extensions from the VS Code marketplace.
+For more specialized code formatting styles, try installing one of the JavaScript formatting extensions from the [marketplace](https://marketplace.visualstudio.com/vscode).

 ## JSX and auto closing tags